Banks line up to advise Qatar on Valentino share offer - sources

 Led by Chief Executive Stefano Sassi, Valentino expects to generate revenue of 1 billion euros ($1.09 billion) in 2016 with earnings before interest, tax, depreciation and amortisation (EBITDA) of close to 200 million euros, two of the sources said.

-It will compete on share price valuations with several other Italian fashion companies, including Moncler (MONC.MI) and Ferragamo (SFER.MI), which trade on a multiple of more than 10 times their expected EBITDA, while Brunello Cucinelli (BCU.MI) trades on a multiple of over 14.
+It will compete on share price valuations with several other Italian fashion companies, including Moncler and Ferragamo, which trade on a multiple of more than 10 times their expected EBITDA, while Brunello Cucinelli trades on a multiple of over 14.

 Founded in 1960 by designer Valentino Garavani, the Italian brand became famous for its trademark bright-red chiffon dresses.